MicrosoftDocs/azure-dev-docs/articles/go/includes/configure-environment.md

 - [Get the Microsoft Entra tenant ID](/azure/active-directory/fundamentals/how-to-find-tenant).

 - [Create a service principal](/azure/active-directory/develop/howto-create-service-principal-portal).
 Note the service principal's application (client) ID and secret.
-Make sure you also follow the instructions to assign the Contributor role to the application.
+Make sure you also follow the instructions to assign the Contributor role on your subscription to the application.
+The Contributor role is a privileged administrator role that grants permission to manage all resources in your subscription.